cdxiaodong/PNPT-Prep/docs/wannacry.md

 ## Static Analysis

 Static analysis examines the malware sample without executing it.
-This provides an early view into the sample’s structure, imports, strings, and other static indicators that suggest capabilities and intent.
+This provides an early view into the sample’s structure, imports, strings, and other static indicators that suggest its capabilities and intent.

 ### Strings analysis